Build stronger legs and improve athletic performance

 Stability Ball Leg Curl

-Log your workouts & monitor your progress
+Log your workouts & track your progress

-Stay on track with the App
+Stay on Track with the App

 Yes, tight or weak hamstrings can cause compensations in your posture, often leading to strain on the lower back.
 Strengthening the hamstrings can improve hip mobility, reduce pelvic tilt, and offload stress from the lumbar spine.
 However, it's important to also strengthen your core and glutes for a well-rounded approach to back health.